 To use the bike share system you first need to register via the Gobike website.
 You can do this at home or on location via the tablet on one of the bikes.
 The website will tell you how many bikes are available at all the docking stations.
 If you want, you can reserve a bike in advance.
 The bikes don't have to be returned to the same docking station.
 The costs for using a Gobike will be 2.50 euro for two hours, which you are allowed to spread this out over the day.
 Payment by credit card only.

-At the time of writing this, the Gobike website (only in Dutch) doesn't mention the date the new bike share system will start operating.
+At the time of writing this, the Gobike website [September 2019 - link no longer available] doesn't mention the date the new bike share system will start operating.
 So check out their website first for the latest information.

 Renting a bike in Holland is easy and not that expensive.
 You can rent a bike at tourist sites, your accommodation, train stations, bike repair shops and many other locations.
 Dutch Rail also offers the OV-bicycle scheme, which is available at most train stations and several other locations all over the country.
 So what does the Gobike share system have that other bike rental options don't offer?